dd9jn/rfc4880bis/rfc4880bis.md

 The public key is this series of values:

-  * A fixed-length octet string representing an ECC public key in the format associated with the curve.
-For ML-KEM-768+X25519 these are 32 octets, for ML-KEM-1024+X448 these are 56 octets.
+  * a variable-length field containing a curve OID, formatted as: a one-octet size of the following field with values 0 and 0xFF reserved for future extensions and the octets representing a curve OID, defined in [](#ecc-curve-oid).
+For Curve25519 the alternative OID (1.3.102.110) MUST be used;

+  * a SOS with an EC point representing a public key;

-  * A fixed-length octet string containing the ML-KEM public key, whose length depends on the algorithm.
-For ML-KEM-768+X25519 these are 1184 octets, for ML-KEM-1024+X448 these are 1568 octets.
+  * A four-octet scalar octet count of the following octet string containing the ML-KEM public key.
+Valid octet counts are 1184 for ML-KEM-768 and 1568 for ML-KEM-1024.

 The secret key is this series of values:

-  * A fixed-length octet string of the encoded secret scalar, whose encoding and length depend on the algorithm.
-For ML-KEM-768+X25519 these are 32 octets, for ML-KEM-1024+X448 these are 56 octets.
+  * a SOS representing the secret key, which is a scalar of the public EC point;

-  * A fixed-length octet string containing the ML-KEM secret key, whose length depends on the algorithm.
-For ML-KEM-768+X25519 these are 2400 octets, for ML-KEM-1024+X448 these are 3168 octets.
+  * A four-octet scalar octet count of the follwoing octet string containing the ML-KEM secret key.
+Valid octet counts are 2400 for ML-KEM-768 and 3168 for ML-KEM-1024.

 Observe that the format of the ECC keys differ from the format used with ECDH.
 This has been chosen to avoid prefix octets.